eternal-sorrow/app-menu-window-title/README.md

 make install
 ```

-If you want to uninstall extension, type:
+If you want to uninstall the extension, type:

 ```sh
 # From the root of the project directory
 make uninstall